-- aligning our management team's interests with stockholders' expectations, including our continued investment in solutions that reduce carbon emissions and increase resilience to climate change; - motivating and rewarding our management team to grow our assets and earnings in a manner that is consistent with prudent risk-taking and based on sound corporate governance practices; and - attracting and retaining an experienced and effective management team while also maintaining an appropriate expense structure.
+- aligning our management team's interests with stockholders' expectations, including our continued investment in solutions that reduce carbon emissions or increase resilience to climate change; - motivating and rewarding our management team to grow our assets and earnings in a manner that is consistent with appropriate risk-taking and based on sound corporate governance practices; and - · attracting and retaining an experienced, diverse and effective management team while also maintaining an appropriate expense structure.

 One of the guiding principles underlying the Compensation Committee's executive compensation philosophy is that compensation should encourage and reward strong financial and operational performance.
-In furtherance of this philosophy, the Compensation Committee established the 2018 annual incentive plan with quantitative and qualitative performance goals based upon the Company's strategic goals.
-The quantitative goals were intended to focus our named executive officers ("NEOs") on the key financial metrics that impact the Company's results and stockholder value, including Core Earnings (as defined below) (1) and Core ROE (as defined below)(2).
+In furtherance of this philosophy, the Compensation Committee established the 2020 annual incentive plan with quantitative and qualitative performance goals based upon the Company's strategic goals.
+The quantitative goals were intended to focus our NEOs on the key financial metrics that impact the Company's results and stockholder value, including Distributable Earnings (as defined below) (1) and Distributable ROE (as defined below)(2).
 The qualitative goals included an evaluation of overall performance of each NEO.
-Set forth below is graphical illustration of our Core Earnings and Core ROE growth from 2017 to 2018.
+Set forth below is graphical illustration of our GAAP Earnings per share, GAAP ROE, Distributable Earnings per share and Distributable ROE.

-- (1) Core Earnings and Core Earnings per share are not financial measures calculated in accordance with GAAP.
-A reconciliation of 2018 Core Earnings to GAAP net income is located on page 62 of our Form 10-K for the year ended December 31, 2018, filed with the SEC on February 22, 2019.
-A reconciliation of 2017 Core Earnings to GAAP net income is located on page 73 of our Form 10-K for the year ended December 31, 2017, filed with the SEC on February 23, 2018.
-We refer to this metric as "Core Earnings".
-In accordance with our Sustainable Investment Policy, we will only invest in assets that are either neutral or negative on incremental carbon emissions or have some other tangible environmental benefit such as reducing water consumption.
-As a result, our Core Earnings and other performance metrics that are based on Core Earnings are linked to the positive contributions we make to the environment. - (2) Core Return on Equity is not a financial measure calculated in accordance with GAAP.
-It is calculated as annual Core Earnings as described above divided by the average of the GAAP stockholders' equity as of the last day of the four quarters during the year.
-GAAP stockholders' equity as of December 31, 2018, is located on page on page 74 of our Form 10-K for the year ended December 31, 2018.
-GAAP stockholders' equity as of March 31, June 30, and September 30, 2018 are located on page 1 of the respective quarter's Form 10-Q. Our Form 10-K for the year ended December 31, 2018, was filed with the SEC on February 22, 2019.
-We refer to this metric as "Core ROE".
+- (1) Distributable Earnings per share is not a financial measure calculated in accordance with GAAP.
+In 2020, we changed the name of our primary Non-GAAP earnings metric from Core Earnings to Distributable Earnings with no change in the historical method of calculation.
+A reconciliation of 2020 Distributable Earnings to GAAP net income is located on page 69 of our Form 10-K for the year ended December 31, 2020.
+A reconciliation of 2019 Distributable Earnings (then called Core Earnings) to GAAP net income is located on page 65 of our Form 10-K for the year ended December 31, 2019.
+We refer to this metric as "Distributable Earnings."
+In accordance with our investment policy, we will only invest in assets that are negative on incremental carbon emissions or have some other tangible environmental benefit such as reducing water consumption.
+As a result, our Distributable Earnings and other performance metrics that are based on Distributable Earnings are linked to the positive contributions we make to the environment.
+We believe that Distributable Earnings has been a meaningful indicator of our economic performance and is useful to our investors as well as management in evaluating our performance as it relates to expected dividend payments over time.
+As a REIT, we are required to distribute substantially all our taxable income in the form of dividends, which is a principal focus of our investors.
+Additionally, we believe that our investors also use Distributable Earnings, or a comparable supplemental performance measure, to evaluate and compare our performance to that of our peers, and as such, we believe that the Distributable Earnings metric is useful to our investors. - (2) Distributable Return on Equity is not a financial measure calculated in accordance with GAAP.
+It is calculated as annual Distributable Earnings as described above divided by the average of our GAAP stockholders' equity as of the last day of the four quarters during the year.
+GAAP stockholders' equity as of December 31, 2020, is located on page 85 of our Form 10-K for the year ended December 31, 2020.
+GAAP stockholders' equity as of March 31, June 30, and September 30, 2020 are located on page 1 of the respective quarter's Form 10-Q. We refer to this metric as "Distributable ROE."

-In addition, during 2018, we achieved the following milestones that we believe position us for future success:
+In addition, during 2020, we achieved the following milestones that we believe position us for future success: